MarcosNeco/spark-training/README.md

 # spark-training
-This repository is to practice of spark
+This repository is to practice of the framework spark